 This will help you build a relationship, and earn trust.
 It will also give you a clear view of your prospect’s needs.
 When the time is right, it won’t feel like a cold contact.

 Likewise, don’t just send emails that ask for business.
-Instead, try sending articles and blogs about your prospect’s real challenges.
+Instead, try sending helpful articles and blogs posts addressing your prospect’s real challenges.
 It shows you understand.

 Technology makes this easy.
 Set up Google alerts for your prospects’ challenges and interests, and you’ll get ideas straight to your inbox.

 Use web behavior to find the best prospects